d-morrison/IntroStatActivities/01-L01-sampling-methods.Rmd

 \vspace{0.3in}

+8. What type(s) of sampling bias may be present?
+Explain.

+\vspace{0.5in}

 ### Take-home messages

 1. There are three types of bias to be aware of when designing a sampling method: selection bias, non-response bias, and response bias.

+2. Think about how the sample was selected and the target population when determining if sampling bias exists.

+3. It is always important to look at how a sample was selected to determine which group of observational units the results of a study can be generalized to (the target population or observational units similar to the sample).

 ### Additional notes